fullcalendar/fullcalendar-docs/_docs-v5/resource-display/resourceRender.md

 See an example of resourceRender [with timeline view](timeline-resourceRender-demo) and [with vertical resource view](vertical-resource-resourceRender-demo).

 This callback will not allow manipulating of *event* elements, as they will not yet have been drawn at the time of invocation.
-Use [eventRender](eventRender) for that.
+Use the [event render hooks](event-render-hooks) for that.